Okhtyrka

 Okhtyrka was once home to Hussars and Cossacks.
-It was also once a regional seat of the Sloboda Ukraine imperial region and of the Ukrainian SSR.
-Since the discovery of oil and gas in 1961, Okhtyrka has become the "oil capital of Ukraine."
-It is home to Okhtyrka air base and historical and religious places of interest.
+It was also in the past a regional seat of the Sloboda Ukraine Imperial Region and of the Ukrainian SSR.
+Since the discovery of oil and gas in 1961, Okhtyrka has come to be known as the "oil capital" of Ukraine.
+It is home to the former Okhtyrka air base and other historical and religious sites.
+Some religious buildings in Okhtyrka were almost destroyed in the Russian invasion of Ukraine.